tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

 ### Can I have your spreadsheet?

 Below is a link for the sample workbook I put together for the images in this post.
-Being an example, it hasn&#8217;t actually gone through the process of being used, revised, marked up, etc like the actual one I use.
+Being an example, it hasn't actually gone through the process of being used, revised, marked up, etc like the actual one I use.

 [Download the workbook][2]